dougsillars/conferenceVideos/README.md

 The layout describes how you will arrange the video of the speaker and the slides on your custom backdrop.
 You'll probably only needto do this once per conferece (keeping a similar layout across all talks).

 1. Create the layout of your conference talk.
-To do this, you'll need your conference "backdrop", and 2 sample images: a presenter and a sample slide.
+To do this, you'll need your conference "backdrop", and 2 sample images: a presenter and a sample slide uploaded to your Cloudinary Cloud.

 ### Process a video